L-A-Sandhu/PIV_WSP/README.md

 pip install -r requirements.txt
 ## Project Structure

 The following is an overview of the repository's folder structure.
-The dataset folders (`20_Percent`, `50_Percent`, `75_Percent`, and `All`) contain data from different geographic locations, divided by percentage of available data for performance evaluation.
+The dataset folders (`20_Percent`, `50_Percent`, `75_Percent`, and `All`) contain data from different geographic location.
+The data is divided by percentage  to see that the proposed scheme outperform the exixiting methods even if the data is limited.

 ```